 Not surprisingly, from time to time, life intervened to rock their idyll.
-“Like a large family, we’ve experienced everything — divorce, major illnesses and deaths,” they comment.
-Not only have they lost parents, husbands and children, two of the partners are deceased.
+“Like a large family, we’ve experienced everything, from divorce, major illnesses and deaths,” they comment.
+Not only have they lost parents, husbands and children, four of the partners are deceased.

 The Best of Bridge is more than a company.
 It’s an institution that is deeply interwoven into the fabric of Canadian life.
 But more than that, it’s a testament to the spirit and wherewithal of eight exceptional women whose collective head for business is matched by their commitment to each other.

-The Ladies and new Bridge friend Sally are all happy to say “Our motto remains: ‘Simple recipes with gourmet results’ and, as our loyal fans have come to expect, the recipes work and the one-liners will keep you smiling.”
+In the words of all the Ladies, “Our motto remains: ‘Simple recipes with gourmet results’ and, as our loyal fans have come to expect, the recipes work and the one-liners will keep you smiling.”

 - Enjoy! – 1979